 Fine Art Restoration

-A good restorer will make sure that method used in the reconstruction procedure are reversible.
+A good restorer will make sure that the method used in the reconstruction procedure is reversible.
 Any kind of retouching is limited to the specific locations of paint loss or damages.

 Techniques in Oil Painting Restoration